-Family time doesn’t have to be elaborate.
-It doesn’t require expensive trips or hours of your time that you just don’t have.
-Family time isn’t about the money or time.
+Spending time with your family doesn’t have to be elaborate, and it doesn’t require expensive trips or hours of your time that you just don’t have.
+Family time isn’t about money or time.
 The most important aspect of family time is what it fosters within our family unit.

 Why is Family Time Important?